UltraOS/UltraProtocol/README.md

 #define ULTRA_ATTRIBUTE_FRAMEBUFFER_INFO 6
 ```

-- `size_in_bytes` - size of the entire attribute including the header.
+- `size` - size of the entire attribute including the header.
 This size is often use for calculating the number of entries
   in a variable length attribute.
 This isn't always possible, because sometimes the size is increased on purpose to align entries to 8 bytes.
   Attributes like this are explicitly documented and provide a separate member that indicates the actual size of the variable size field.